Historic Diamonds

 The Marie-Thérèse Pink Diamond (Photography by Steven DeVilbiss)

-The second highest selling lot was a Ceylon sapphire weighing 392.52 carats, known as the Blue Belle.
+The second highest selling lot after the Marie-Thérèse Pink diamond was a Ceylon sapphire weighing 392.52 carats, known as the Blue Belle.
 Its buttery blue color and unbelievable size earned the awe of the audience, and it eventually sold for $11.3 million.
 It is one of the largest natural sapphires ever to be sold at auction.
 Also, an unmounted, 66.74-carat round natural diamond commanded $3.8 million, a 25-carat pear-shaped diamond solitaire pendant reached $2.35 million, and an impressive pair of diamond earrings landed at nearly $1.5 million.

 Christie’s Breaks Records with the Marie-Thérèse Pink and the Largest Multi-Owner Jewelry Auction in History